-This minor is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University other than the Bachelor of Arts Degree in Music and the Bachelor of Music Degree in Composition, the Bachelor of Music Degree in Jazz Studies, the Bachelor of Music Degree in Music Education. the Bachelor of Music Degree in Music Performance, and the Bachelor of Music Degree in Music Therapy.
+This minor is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University other than the Bachelor of Arts Degree in Music and the Bachelor of Music Degree in Composition, the Bachelor of Music Degree in Music Degree in Music Degree in Music Education, the Bachelor of Music Degree in Music Performance, and the Bachelor of Music Degree in Music Therapy.
 With the approval of the department and college that administer the student's degree program, the courses that are used to satisfy the minor may also be used to satisfy the requirements for the bachelor's degree.

 The minor in music requires an audition.
 Admission is competitive.
-Students who plan to complete the requirements of the minor should consult the undergraduate advisor in the Colleae of Music.
+Students who plan to complete the requirements of the minor should consult the undergraduate advisor in the College of Music.